 Code Message Explanation Severity Code IEU100 STATEMENT COMPLEXITY EXCEEDED More than 32 operands in a DC, DS, DXD, or literal DC, or more than 50 terms in a statement.
-IEU101 EOD ON SYSIN EOD before END card.
+8 IEU101 EOD ON SYSIN EOD before END card.
 12 IEU102 INVALID OR ILLEGAL ICTL The operands of the ICTL are out of range, or the ICTL is not the first statement in the input deck.
 16 IEU103 ILLEGAL NAME IN OPERAND FIELD OF COPY CARD Syntax error, e.g., symbol has more than 8 characters or has an illegal character.
 12 IEU104 COPY CODE NOT FOUND The operand of a COPY statement specified COPY text which cannot be found in the library.
 12 IEU105 EOD ON SYSTEM MACRO LIBRARY EOD before MEND card.
-12 IEU106 NOT NAME OF DEECT OR DXD Self-explanatory.
+12 IEU106 NOT NAME OF DEECT OR DXD Referenced symbol expected to be DSECT name, but it is not.
 8 IEU107 INVALID OPERAND Invalid syntax in DC operand, e.g., invalid hexadecimal character in hexadecimal DC; operand string too long for X, B, C, DC's; operand unrecognizable, contains invalid value, or incorrectly specified.
 4 IEU108 PREMATURE EOD Indicates an internal assembler error; should not occur.
 16 IEU109 PRECISION LOST Self-explanatory.
-IEU110 EXPRESSION VALUE TOO LARGE Value of expression greater than -16777216 to +16777215.
+8 IEU110 EXPRESSION VALUE Value of expression greater than -16777216 to +16777215.
 8 Expressions in EQU and ORG statements are flagged if (1) they include terms previously defined as negative values, or (2) positive terms give a result of more than three bytes in magnitude.
 The error indication may be erroneous due to (1) the treatment of negative values as three-byte positive values, or (2) the effect of large positive values on the location counter if a control section begins with a START statement having an operand greater than zero, or a control section is divided into subsections.
 IEU111 SYSGO DD CARD MISSING NOLOAD OPTION USED Self-explanatory.
 16 IEU112 SYSPUNCH DD CARD MISSING NODECK OPTION USED Self-explanatory.
 16 IEU997 SYSPRINT DD CARD MISSING NOLIST OPTION USED Self-explanatory.
 Printed on console typewriter.
 0 IEU998 ASSEMBLY TERMINATED.
 MISSING DATA SET FOR (ddname) Self-explanatory.
 Printed on console typewriter.
-20 IEU999 ASSEMBLY TERMINATED.
-PERMANENT I/O ERROR ON (ddname) Self-explanatory.
-Printed on console typewriter.
+20 IEU999 30 ASSEMBLY TERMINATED, jobname, stepname, unit address, device type, ddname, opera- tion attempted, error description Indicates a permanent I/O error.
+This message is produced by a SYNADAF macro instruction and printed on the console typewriter.
 20